ca-archived/node-easymock/README.md

         POST /items/1 => items/1_post.json
         ...

+### Templates
+If you have items that are used over and over again, you can make templates for them and reuse the same template.

+For that create a folder "_templates" and in it place for example a file object.json:

+        { "name": "my object" }

+Then you can refer this template out of another file like items_get.json:

+        [ {{object}}, {{object}}, {{object}}, {{object}} ]

+This will return a array with four times the object from the template.

 ## config.json
 If you want to configure proxy or lag, create a config.json file which looks kind of like this: